bixev/light-orm/README.md

 ## Multiple databases

-Initialise database with your own
+Initialise database with your own. `$databaseName` is null by default.
+You can override it in the model classes

 ```php
 \Bixev\ORM\API::setDatabaseGetter(function($databaseName){